 - To treat alcohol dependence.
 You should stop drinking before starting VIVITROL

 - Before starting VIVITROL, you must be opioid-free for a minimum of 7-14 days to avoid sudden opioid withdrawal

 - Do not take VIVITROL if you have any symptoms of opioid withdrawal

 - VIVITROL must be used with other drug or alcohol recovery programs such as counseling

 - VIVITROL may not work for everyone and has not been studied in children

-Talk with your doctor to see if VIVITROL might be the right treatment option for you or your loved one.
-If you don't have a doctor, find one in your area.
+Talk with your healthcare provider to see if VIVITROL might be the right treatment option for you or your loved one.
+If you don't have a healthcare provider, find one in your area.